• Home

 But he has invoked separate tariffs under other laws, and Trump vowed Friday that he can use them to replace the levies the high court struck down.

-He said he will sign an order to impose a 10% “global tariff” under section 122 of the 1974 Trade Act “over and above our normal tariffs already being charged.”
+He said he will sign an order to impose a 10% “global tariff” under Section 122 of the 1974 Trade Act “over and above our normal tariffs already being charged.”

-That authority allows the president to enact duties of up to 15% for as long as 150 days to address a balance-of-payments or foreign exchange issues.
+That authority allows the president to enact duties of up to 15% for as long as 150 days to address a balance of payments or foreign exchange issues.
 Any extensions would require congressional approval, which Trump said he wouldn’t seek.

 Trump has used tariffs as a linchpin of his trade and economic agenda, including as leverage to negotiate deals with top economies.

-When asked is those deals would remain in place given that the IEEPA duties are not longer valid, he replied that they would and pointed to the recently signed U.S.-India pact, saying it will continue using different tariff laws.
+When asked if those deals would remain in place given that the IEEPA duties are not longer valid, he replied that they would and pointed to the recently signed U.S.-India pact, saying it will continue using different tariff laws.

 Trump noted that efforts to replace the levies that were struck down could result in higher rates than before the decision.